Selling a house

 If you sell your house using a traditional high-street estate agent, their fee will usually be based on a percentage of the price paid by the buyer.
 This kind of estate agent's fee is called commission.

 - How to haggle on your fees

 If you’re looking for a high-street estate agent, use GetAgent’s comparison tool to find the best agents in your area, based on past performance.

 The average high-street estate agent fee is 1.3% including VAT, according to conveyancing firm MyHomeMove.

-However, the percentage charged as an estate agent fee can vary from less than 1% to as much as 3.5%, depending on a number of factors including how many estate agents are selling your property.
+However, this figure can vary from less than 1% to as much as 3.5%, depending on a number of factors including how many estate agents are selling your property.

 You should always invite several estate agents (ideally three) to value your home and quote you a fee.
-Make sure you grill them on their recent performance and what's included as part of the service - use our downloadable checklist of questions to ask, which you can find on our page about choosing the best estate agent.
+Make sure you grill them on their recent performance and what's included as part of the service - our downloadable checklist details the key questions to ask.

 Estate agents will not want to lose your business, so you can often negotiate on the fee or other aspects of the service (for example the notice or tie-in period).
 If one agent has quoted you a lower fee but you'd prefer to use another firm, mention that you've found a cheaper deal and see if they're able to offer a reduction.

-If your favourite estate agent refuses to lower their fee, a compromise that can work really well is a sliding scale, where you pay different rates of commission based on how much the agent gets for your property.
+If your favourite estate agent refuses to lower their fee, see if they'll compromise by offering a sliding scale, where you pay different rates of commission based on how much the agent gets for your property.
 This can act as a strong incentive for them to achieve the best possible price.